-Join the student-led initiative every Friday night at 6:30 PM on the second floor of the Student Union (outside the theater) and turn off lights in academic buildings with your friends!
+Join us most Friday nights at 6:30 PM on the second floor of the Student Union (outside the theater) and turn off lights in academic buildings with fellow students!

 - Volunteers are split into groups of 4-6 students;

-- Each group is assigned to one or two buildings to visit and turn off lights;
+- Each group is assigned to one or two buildings to visit and turn off lights using data sheets provided;

 - The groups record the lights they turn off and the savings are calculated!

 - Friday Night Lights starts the first Friday of the semester.
 It does not take place on: University holidays, Friday of the last day of classes, Good Friday, and the Friday before Spring Break.